strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 Customizing the admin is as simple as creating a file in the `./admin` folder of your app.
 You need to make sure the file you want to customize is at the same location in your `./admin` folder as it is in the `strapi-admin` package.
 For a reference you can look at the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin).

-For the beta there are quite a lot of changes that were made to the admin.
+For the beta there are quite a lot of changes made to the admin.
 If you did customize things you will have to verifiy if the file still exists in the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin) or find its new location.

 ### Example